How to Repair a Chipped Windshield – The Easy Way

 Yes, you can use a resin to fill the chipped area to make a crack or chip in the windshield disappear forever.
 After the repair is done, you’ll never notice there was any chip in your windshield.

 You can easily repair a windshield chip or crack that is under 10 inches in size.
-Any bigger than that and you will have to replace the thing.
+Anything bigger than that and you will have to replace the whole thing.

-Yes, it is not the stuff of Sci-Fi movies.
-Windshield chip filler actually works and it will make the chip disappear forever.
+Windshield chip fillers actually work and it will make the chip disappear forever.